 Entering class: 20

-Students enrolling in the DNAP will complete the nurse anesthesia core courses (75 units).
-The course of study is 36 months; the first semester is online hybrid courses.
+Students enrolled in the DNAP will complete the nurse anesthesia core curriculum (78 units).
+The course of study is 36-months full-time.
+The first semester (summer) is hybrid/online.

 Primary training sites include Los Angeles County + USC Medical Center — one of the country’s largest teaching hospitals — and Keck Hospital of USC.
 Trainees rotate at additional clinical sites in the Los Angeles.